 Figure 2.1.1.
 Map of state waters (shaded in color for each State) with established and proposed boundaries between states extending into federal waters.
+These boundaries were agreed upon at the February 2013 Council meeting.
 Federal waters adjacent to a State or region refer to the portion of federal waters bounded by the State or region's state waters and the boundary line(s) shown in the figure that separate federal waters off of each State.